Life of Pi (film): Controversies and animal abuse allegations

-Despite winning the Oscar for Best Visual Effects at the 2013 Academy Awards, Rhythm & Hues Studios (who provided most of the visual effects for the film) was forced to file for bankruptcy on February 11, 2013, citing unfair competition from subsidized and tax exempt foreign studios.
+It won the Oscar for Best Visual Effects at the 2013 Academy Awards, but Rhythm & Hues Studios (which provided most of the visual effects for the film) was forced to file for bankruptcy on February 11, 2013, citing unfair competition from subsidized and tax exempt foreign studios.
 This sparked a demonstration of nearly 500 VFX artists who protested outside the 2013 Academy Awards.
-Inside, during the Oscars, when R&H visual effects supervisor Bill Westenhofer brought up R&H during his acceptance speech for Life of Pi, the microphone was cut off.
+Inside, during the Oscars, when R&H visual effects supervisor Bill Westenhofer brought up R&H during his acceptance speech, the microphone was cut off.
 This started an uproar among many visual effects industry professionals, changing profile pictures on social media such as Facebook and Twitter to show the green key color, in order to raise awareness for the issues the industry was facing.
 In addition, director Ang Lee was criticized by the protest leader for his failure to thank the effect industry, "Ang thanked the crew, the actors, his agent, his lawyer and the entire population of Taiwan right down to the team that built the wave-pool on the soundstage where Pi was shot, but failed to mention hundreds of artists who made not only the main character of the tiger, but replaced that pool, making it look like a real ocean for 80% of his movie."
 He was also criticized for earlier complaining about the costs of visual effects.
 In February 2014, Christina Lee Storm and Scott Leberecht released the documentary Life After Pi to YouTube.
-The documentary details the role Rhythm & Hues played in Life of Pi as well as the consequent bankruptcy.
+The documentary details the role Rhythm & Hues played in Life of Pi and the consequent bankruptcy.
 Bill Westenhofer also discusses his experience at the Oscars as he accepted a Visual Effects award for Rhythm & Hues' work on Life of Pi.